kadamandersson/kadamandersson.github.io/index.md

 I am Adjunct Associate Professor in Computational Mathematics at the Department of Mathematical Sciences at Chalmers University of Technology and Senior Radar Systems Engineer at Saab.

-My current research topic conserns the use of deep learning to obtain computationally feasible approximate algorithms for problems computationally challenging problems.
-In particular I work in non-linear filtering, optimal control, Bayesian statistics and scientific computations.
+My current research topic conserns the use of deep learning to obtain computationally feasible approximate algorithms for computationally challenging problems.
+More precisely, I work on non-linear filtering, optimal control, Bayesian statistics, scientific computations and radar signal and data processing and control.

+In my previous research I worked on stochastic differential equations, in particular numerical analysis and solution theory for stochastic partial differential equations.
+When I define new research topics I try to find synnergies with my old research field.

 Here is my [Official Chalmers page](https://www.chalmers.se/sv/personal/Sidor/adam-andersson.aspx), [Google Scholar profile](https://scholar.google.se/citations?user=LzPSY_YAAAAJ&hl=sv) and [LinkedIn profile](https://www.linkedin.com/in/adam-andersson-61695462/).